yashdave31/elderdocs/technical_spec.md

 Frontend Build: The command triggers the internal Vite/React build process, which bundles the SPA and integrates data.js.

-Asset Placement: The generated static assets (HTML, bundle.js, style.css) are placed into a directory within the Gem (e.g., lib/elder_docs/assets/).
+Asset Placement: The generated static assets (HTML, bundle.js, style.css) are placed into the host application's configured output directory (default `public/elderdocs`) so they deploy with the app.

 4.2 Interactive API Explorer